lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 In this step, you create a semantic data model by using SQL Server Data Tools (SSDT).
 You can also create a model by importing it from a Power BI Desktop file.
 Because SQL Data Warehouse does not support foreign keys, you must add the relationships to the semantic model, so that you can join across tables.

-Currently Azure Analysis Services supports tabular models but not multidimensional models.
-Tabular models use relational modeling constructs (tables and columns), whereas multidimensional models use OLAP modeling constructs (cubes, dimensions, and measures).
-If you require multidimensional models, use SQL Server Analysis Services (SSAS).
-For more information, see Comparing tabular and multidimensional solutions.

 ### Use PowerBI to visualize the data

 When PowerBI connects to a data source, you can either import the data into PowerBI or use DirectQuery, which sends queries directly to the data source.
 When connecting to Azure Analysis Services, we recommend DirectQuery because is does not require copying data into the PowerBI model.
 Also, when using DirectQuery, results are always consistent with the latest source data.
-For more information, see Connect with Power BI.
+For more information, see [Connect with Power BI](/azure/analysis-services/analysis-services-connect-pbi).

+**Recommendations**

 Avoid running BI dashboard queries directly against the data warehouse.
 BI dashboards require very low response times, which direct queries against warehouse may not be able to meet.
 Also, refreshing the dashboard will count against the number of concurrent queries, which could impact performance.